Excursions in La Garrotxa around Olot

 The Croscat Volcano isn’t as steep as Santa Margarida, but it’s just as fascinating.
 It was once a mining site, which means you can now admire its exposed lava strata and see what the inside of a volcano looks like.
 The round trip takes about one hour, but you’ll want to take your time exploring the volcanic layers up close.

 Lastly, the Fageda d’en Jordà is one of Catalonia’s most famous forests — especially magical in autumn, when the beech leaves turn golden and red.
 Several circular routes are available, and maps are provided at the entrance to help you choose the best itinerary.
-One of the routes passes by the La Fageda Cooperative, well known for its delicious farm-made yogurts.

 The easiest way to explore is by car, as each site has nearby parking and only a few kilometers separate them.
 However, for more adventurous visitors, you can hike or cycle from the Fageda through to the volcanoes.